ElementsProject/lightning/doc/lightningd-config.5.md

  **experimental-shutdown-wrong-funding**

-Specifying this allows the `wrong_funding` field in shutdown: if a remote node has opened a channel using the incorrect txid (and it hasn't been used yet at all) this allows them to negotiate a clean shutdown with the txid they offer.
+Specifying this allows the `wrong_funding` field in shutdown: if a remote node has opened a channel but claims it used the incorrect txid (and the channel hasn't been used yet at all) this allows them to negotiate a clean shutdown with the txid they offer.

 BUGS
 ----